-117 Excluding sporadic cases of zoonotic influenza by H3N2v, H5N8, H9N2, H10N8 is geographic and seasonal variability of viral resistance and rapid changes may occur, viral susceptibility is continuously monitored in nine sentinel EU/EEA Member States (Austria, Finland, Germany, Ireland, Netherlands,
+\ Excluding sporadic cases of zoonotic influenza by H3N2v, H5N8, H9N2, H10N8

+Due to the constant change of influenza viruses, susceptibility to antiviral drugs can change over time.
+Since there is geographic and seasonal variability of viral resistance and rapid changes may occur, viral susceptibility is continuously monitored in nine sentinel EU/EEA Member States (Austria, Finland, Germany, Ireland, Netherlands, Norway, Portugal, Spain, Sweden and the UK).